Anch0r1/PINN-elastodynamics/README.md

 hole in it, stretched by a cyclic load, solved with a PINN instead of FEM.

 The original authors' TensorFlow 1.x code is included here as `reference/train.py` for comparison.
-This is a from-scratch PyTorch rewrite done as a project under faculty supervision.
-It's not a full reproduction of the paper and isn't meant to be one, but the results are close enough to the paper's own FEM and PINN results to be a decent proof of concept.
+This repository contains an independent PyTorch reimplementation.
+It's not a full reproduction of the paper and isn't meant to be one, but the implementation reproduces the main qualitative behaviour of the benchmark and achieves reasonable agreement with the paper's FEM and PINN results.

 ## The problem